A Survey on Safe Multi-Modal Learning System: Monitoring-Reliable Model Outputs

-Ensuring MMLS's safe deployment requires establishing monitoring mechanisms to assess model trustworthiness.
+Ensuring MMLS's safe deployment requires establishing monitoring mechanisms to assess model reliability.
 Existing ML methods face challenges in accurately conveying their understanding and providing reliable responses.
 In MMLS, these issues may become more pronounced given their increased complexity.
-We discuss this problem from two perspectives: \textit{calibration and uncertainty quantification}, determining the trust level of MMLS outputs, and \textit{red teaming}, identifying and mitigating harmful MMLS outputs.
+We discuss this problem from two perspectives: firstly, the phenomenon of miscalibration in MMLS, and secondly, the strategies for achieving calibration and quantifying uncertainty within these systems.